Doe v. St. Anselm’s Abbey School, Inc.

 Cohen Milstein, with co-counsel from Public Justice and Correia & Puth, represents John Doe, a former student at St. Anselm’s Abbey School, as well as his mother, Jane Doe.
 John and Jane Doe claim that St. Anselm’s failed to take meaningful action to address relentless harassment, to which John Doe was subjected because of his […]

-Block Inc. AML Securities Litigation
+Block Inc. Securities Fraud Litigation

 Gonsalves v.
 Block, Inc., et al. (N.D.
 Cal.): Cohen Milstein, as co-lead counsel, represents investors in a putative securities class action against Block, Inc., a financial technology company best known for its Square and Cash App platforms.
 Investors allege that Block and Block’s CEO, Jack Dorsey, and CFO/COO, Amrita Ahuja, misled investors about the strength of Block’s compliance protocols and the reliability of its reported user metrics for the Cash App platform.
 As investors came to realize that Cash App’s reported growth was illusory, Block’s stock price plummeted more than 80%, erasing billions of dollars in market value.